 As a complement to the evidence review, we will develop an economic model to assess the lifetime cost-effectiveness of semaglutide (both subcutaneous and oral forms) and tirzepatide as add-on to lifestyle modifications compared to lifestyle modifications alone.
-The model structure will be based in part on a literature review of prior published models of interventions for obesity.
-Analyses will be conducted from the health care system perspective and the modified societal perspective.
+The model structure will be based in part on a literature review of prior published models of interventions for obesity.14-17 Analyses will be conducted from the health care system perspective and the modified societal perspective.
 The base case analysis will take a health care system perspective (i.e., focus on direct medical care costs only).
 Societal impacts (e.g., patient productivity) and other indirect costs will be considered in a separate modified societal perspective analysis.
 This analysis will be considered as a co-base case when (a) direct data on indirect costs are available, (b) the societal costs of care are large relative to direct health care costs, and (c) the impact of treatment on these costs is substantial.
 This will most often occur in cases where the incremental cost-effectiveness ratio changes by greater than 20 percent, greater than \$200,000 per evLY or QALY, and/or when the result crosses the threshold of \$100,000-\$150,000 per evLY or QALY gained.
 If direct data are lacking on patient and/or caregiver productivity, we will implement a method to capture the potential impacts of semaglutide and tirzepatide on productivity (patient and caregiver) as well as certain other impacts (e.g., patient time in treatment).

-The target population will consist of adults who have a body mass index (BMI) of equal to or greater than 30 kilogram per square meter (kg/m2) or BMI of equal to or greater than 27 kg/m2 and previously diagnosed with at least one of the weight related comorbidities and without diabetes.
-The Markov model developed for the 2022 ICER obesity review will be adapted to include health states or events that reflect a broad range of obesity-related outcomes, such as major adverse cardiovascular events (MACE), heart failure (HF), diabetes, chronic kidney disease (CKD), metabolic dysfunction-associated steatohepatitis (MASH), hip or knee replacement, and obstructive sleep apnea (OSA).13 A cohort of patients will transition between states during predetermined cycles over a lifetime time horizon, modeling patients from treatment initiation until death.
+The target population will consist of adults who have a BMI of equal to or greater than 30 kilogram per square meter (kg/m) or BMI of equal to or greater than 27 kg/m and previously diagnosed with at least one of the weight related comorbidities and without diabetes.
+The Markov model developed for the 2022 ICER obesity review will be adapted to include health states or events that reflect a broad range of obesity-related outcomes, such as cardiovascular disease and cardiovascular events and its consequences, diabetes, chronic kidney disease, metabolic dysfunction-associated steatohepatitis, hip or knee replacement, and obstructive sleep apnea (OSA).
+The model will capture the prevention of the onset of obesity-related outcomes beyond those mediated by weight loss will be modeled.
+Otherwise, these effects will be estimated indirectly based on changes in weight and associated metabolic risk factors.
+A cohort of patients will transition between states during predetermined cycles over a lifetime time horizon, modeling patients from treatment initiation until death.